-The board shall consist of nine members (including the chair and vice chair).
+The PCB consists of nine members (including the chair and vice chair).
 The board members must be CGFMs.
 The National President will recommend to the National Governing Board (NGB) for approval individuals to be the board’s chair, vice chair and members.
 Board members shall be appointed for a three-year term and may be reappointed for one additional consecutive term.
 The chairperson and vice chair shall be appointed for a one-year term and may be reappointed for additional terms in those capacities.
 In addition to the nine voting members, AGA’s CEO and the director of professional certification shall serve as nonvoting ex-officio members.

 Why It Matters